-- Does the room capacity allow for all bed/treatment chairs to meet 2m physical distancing requirements as a minimum? - Is the area mechanically ventilated and meet a minimum of 6 air changes per hour (ACH)?
+- Does the room capacity allow for all bed/treatment chairs to meet bed/chair spacing requirements in line with current guidance or 2 metres distancing as a minimum? - Is the area mechanically ventilated and meet a minimum of 6 air changes per hour (ACH)?